Solomon Goffe House

-The Solomon Goffe House is a historic house museum at 677 North Colony Street in Meriden, Connecticut, United States.
+The Solomon Goffe House is a historic house museum at 667 North Colony Road in Meriden, Connecticut, United States.
 It was built in 1711, and is the oldest remaining building in the city of Meriden.
 It is owned by the city and is open for tours during the summer, or by appointment.

 Description and history

 The Solomon Goffe House is located north of downtown Meriden, on the east side of North Colony Street between Griswold and Maynard Streets.
 It is a 1 1/2-story wood-frame structure, with a gambrel roof, central chimney, and clapboarded exterior.
 It is eight bays wide, with two entrances and six windows; there are four shed-roof dormers on the front roof face.
 The interior has undergone significant alterations, but three downstairs rooms remain relatively unaltered, and other features are preserved elsewhere.

 The house was built about 1711 by Solomon Goffe, about whom little is known.
 It was probably constructed at first as a five-bay structure, with the northern three bays added later.
 It had received numerous small additions in the 20th century, most of which have been removed during restoration.